 Having obtained pathogens, the next step was to determine their effectiveness.
 There were plenty of Chinese available for use as involuntary test subjects.
 The Japanese would put up posters warning the Chinese that epidemics of the appropriate diseases had broken out, and then a squad of soldiers would go out and dump pathogens discreetly into the well of a village.
 Three or four days later, they would return to inspect the ill.
 The soldiers would anesthetize them, cut them open and take samples, and sew them back up again.
 "Then we threw the bodies down the well," as a veteran of the program recalled.
 The soldiers torched the village and left.

 The tests were very successful.
 Ishii then decided to perform more controlled tests in deep secrecy on Chinese prisoners taken to the compound at Pingfan.
 Many of these people were simply rounded up off the streets of Harbin to meet quotas set by Unit 731 officers.
 At least 3,000 were taken to the installation and few, if any, ever came back.
 Another cover story for the compound was that it was a lumberyard, and so Unit 731 personnel referred to the prisoners as "maruta (logs)".
 Prisoners were assigned serial numbers 1 through 200.
 Once that block had all been killed, the serial number count started over again through the next 200, and so on.
-Japanese veterans of Unit 731 recollect the place as a kind of hell on Earth, but the Imperial Japanese Army demanded unhesitating obedience.
-Soldiers were routinely struck by their NCOs, and insubordination of any sort was unthinkable, meriting immediate and severe punishment.
+Japanese veterans of Unit 731 recollect the place as a kind of hell on Earth, but the Imperial Japanese Army demanded absolute and unquestioning obedience.
+Soldiers were routinely beaten by their NCOs, and insubordination of any sort was not tolerated, resulting in immediate and severe punishment.

 Chinese prisoners were tied to poles out in the open and forced to look into the sky as airplanes flew over and sprayed bacteria on them.
 The prisoners were carefully observed and their condition recorded with colored drawings as they sickened and died.
 Others were tied to stakes or panels and arranged around fragmentation bombs containing Clostridium perfringens bacteria.
 The bomb was detonated, and the test subjects were studied as they developed gas gangrene from their wounds.
 When test subjects died, their corpses were burned in a crematorium.